NovaVoidHowl/CVRFury/.Docs/Mass Conversion Tooling/Colliders, Constraints and Pointers-Receivers/Action-Flow.md

 Current state:

-- Contact sender conversion is private inspector code and removes the source component after success.
+- Contact sender conversion is exposed through `VRCContactConversionActions` and removes the source component after success.
-- Contact receiver conversion is private inspector code and removes the source component after success.
+- Contact receiver conversion is exposed through `VRCContactConversionActions` and removes the source component after success.
-- PhysBone collider conversion is private inspector code, supports update-or-create reconversion, and uses `CVRFuryConvertedColliderMarker` to scope converted collider ownership.
+- PhysBone collider conversion is exposed through `VRCPhysBoneColliderConversionActions`, supports update-or-create reconversion, and uses `CVRFuryConvertedColliderMarker` to scope converted collider ownership.
-- VRC constraint conversion is private inspector code, adds the matching Unity constraint component, copies settings, and removes the source VRC constraint after success.
+- VRC constraint conversion is exposed through `VRCConstraintConversionActions`, adds the matching Unity constraint component, copies settings, and removes the source VRC constraint after success.
-- Inspector conversion methods currently mix conversion work with inspector-only UI behaviors such as dialogs and button refresh.
+- Inspector conversion methods are thin wrappers around shared conversion APIs.
+Inspector-only behaviors such as dialogs and button refresh stay outside the core conversion work.
+- The MassActions window is implemented in `Editor/CVRFury/MassActions/MassConversionWindow.cs` and uses direct compile-time references from `CVRFURYMassActions.asmdef` to the packaged converter DLLs.
+- The `Convert All Visible` execution path remains in code for future queue filtering/search support, but its toolbar button is currently hidden.

 ## Implementation Principle